Okwori/optiliv/README.md

 ### Email
 The email config lives within the key ` :email/send-fn`, the options:

-- ` :email-type` The default is `:email-type/stdout-print` which prints the email to console.
-Or real email with `:email-type/smtp` which will require setting the `:smtp-server`, `:smtp-port`, `:smtp-username`, and `:smtp-password`
+- `:email-type` The default is `:email-type/stdout-print` which prints the email to console.
+- `:email-type/smtp` for real email which will require setting the `:smtp-server`, `:smtp-port`, `:smtp-username`, and `:smtp-password`

 ## Running